The OCS Project

 The oakland community school bus with children

-Preserving the Memory and Legacy of
+Preserving the History, Memory, and Legacy of

 The Oakland Community School